korpling/salt/README.md

 * Salt is not limited to a specific set of annotation layers.
 Since Salt is a graph-based model, you can model many different structures, such as tree structures, span annotations, coreference chains and so on.

-# Want to read know more?
+# Want to know more?

 * Homepage: http://annis-tools.org/salt
 * Code: https://github.com/korpling/salt